 2. Not using Zoom beforehand

-There's no reason you shouldn't be comfortable with using Zoom ahead of time.
-It's free to download and you can use it with friends or family ahead of time.
-Knowing how to use Zoom will make you feel more at ease during the interview and more resilient if any issues do come up.
+There's no excuse not to use Zoom ahead of time.
+It's free to download, and you can use it with friends or family.
+Knowing how to use Zoom will make you feel more at ease and resilient if issues arise.

 3. Failing to gather everything you need

-Get everything you need to be successful before our interview.
-In general, we recommend that you have a water bottle, your resume and any references or your portfolio available so that you can easily speak to it when asked.
+Get everything you need to be successful before your interview.
+We recommend a water bottle, a physical copy of your resume, and any reference material you'll want to use.

-While you should avoid eating during the interview, a sip of water after speaking or while the interview speaks is a good way to avoid a dry mouth caused by nerves.
+While you should avoid eating, a sip of water after speaking or while the interviewer speaks is a great way to prevent a dry mouth caused by nerves.

 4. Choosing the wrong outfit

-Keep in mind, it's generally fine to dress up a bit more the interview, so it's better to overdress than underdress.
-One unique thing to consider for video interviews are that camera aren't great at stripes, bright colors, or differentiating between you and the background, so try to keep colors minimal and different to what's behind you.
+Don't worry too much.
+It's okay to dress up a bit for the interview, and it's always better to be overdressed.
+However, a unique thing to consider for video interviews is that cameras aren't great at stripes, bright colors, or differentiating between you and the background, so try to keep things minimal and different from your background.

 5. Interviewing in a messing space